rust-vmm/vhost-device/staging/vhost-device-gpu/README.md

   -V, --version               Print version
 ```

+_NOTE_: Option `-g, --gpu-mode` can only accept the `gfxstream` value if the
+crate has been built with the `gfxstream` feature, which is the default.

 ## Limitations

 We are currently only supporting sharing the display output to QEMU through a